awael/Freebie/README.md

       -Perform two-factor authentication (2FA) to tie an account with a cell phone number

-      -Post an item up for donation after specifing key attributes such as category, contact information and location of pickup.
+      -Post an item up for donation after specifying  key attributes such as category, contact information and location of pickup.

       -Set a posted item as donated, removing it from the platform.